Debutante Camellia For Sale Online

 How to Prune Camellia Japonica

 As a general rule of thumb, camellias should be pruned after they finish flowering.
 For Camellia Japonica bush, the best time to prune is in late spring or early summer to allow for the growth of new buds and foliage until the next prolific bloom season.
-The mature size of the camellia shrub is up to 6-8 feet tall and wide and it forms as a bushy shrub or tree.
+The mature size of the camellia shrub is up to 6-8 feet tall and wide and it forms as a bushy shrub or small tree.
 The size at maturity will be dependent on pruning techniques and how often it is done.
 You can trim your camellia to any desired size and shape you’d like or let it grow to its natural structure.

 Most camellia varieties are easy to grow and drought tolerant once established.